AladeYunus/venue-revenue-forecasting/README.md

-# Venue forecasting model lab
+# Staffing forecasting model lab

 This project builds a weekly revenue forecasting model for a group of venues using synthetic but realistic data.
 It covers data creation, exploration, model training, evaluation, future forecasting and a simple staffing guide based on the predictions.